finix-payments/finix-flex-docs-generator/branded_markdown_docs/CRB.html.md

 </html>
 ```

-Before collecting the sensitive payment information, we will to add a button
+Before collecting the sensitive payment information, we will need to add a button
 to the HTML where we'll be hosting the iframe so that end-users can input their
 details.